kpanuragh/Gravity-Music/README.md

 - **Background playback** — lock-screen and notification controls with high-resolution artwork, loudness normalization, and session restore across app restarts
 - **Android Auto** — browse and play your playlists from the car
 - **Offline-friendly caching** — resolved stream URLs, song downloads, home/playlist data are cached locally
+- **Cloud sync (optional)** — sign in with Google to back up and sync your liked songs and playlists across devices via Supabase; the app remains fully offline and account-free unless you opt in

 ## Tech Stack